EconForge/jupyterlab-dyno/README.md

 This runs `jlpm watch` and `jupyter lab` in parallel.
 Every saved change will be rebuilt automatically — just refresh JupyterLab to load it.

+### Dyno Options Sidebar

+Opening a supported model file (e.g. a `.mod` or `.dyno` file) now also exposes a sidebar panel named "Dyno Options" on the left side of JupyterLab.

+Use it to tweak per-file run parameters without editing global settings:

+- Order: numerical order (default 1)
+- Steady state only: if checked, only the steady state is computed
+- Preserve scroll: toggle preservation of the output panel scroll position across re-renders for the current file

+Changing any option automatically re-renders the currently active Dyno view.
+Each file remembers its own option set for the session; switching between open model files updates the panel to reflect that file's stored values.

+These per-file options are merged on top of the extension's global settings (defined in `Settings -> Advanced Settings Editor -> Dyno Lab`).

 ### Important files

 - `pixi.toml` contains the development environment dependencies and scripts